-I have the pleasure of forwarding this report, which is based on the information you provided and an inspection of your property coupled with analysis and measurements taken.
+This report is based on the information you provided, an inspection of your property, and analysis and measurements taken.

-No inspection can be 100% reliable, but greater accuracy can be obtained by intrusive demolition and multiple testing protocols.
-This survey is limited due to cost constraints and does not encompass or indicate all possible building defects or environmental conditions.
+No inspection can be 100% reliable, but intrusive inspection and multiple testing protocols can obtain greater accuracy.
+The extent and accuracy of any survey are always limited to your budget and reflect the type and number of samples taken and analysed.
 Any recommendations or conclusions we make must be substantiated before action.